 Microsoft Teams – a chat, audio call, and video conferencing app – comes utterly free as part of Office 365.
 While communication is a vital aspect of businesses, people are increasingly expecting more from conferencing software.
 Teams app enables seamless presenting and file sharing via the integration of Microsoft Excel, Word, PowerPoint, and other Office apps.
 It’s, therefore, the ideal tool for long-distance collaboration.

 Up to 250 people can use video chat at once in Teams, while 10,000 people can watch a presentation live.
 Meetings can be scheduled through Outlook and will be displayed in your Outlook calendar.
+Another powerful feature of Microsoft Teams is its Public Switched Telephone Network Conferencing capability.
+This option, when turned on, enables individuals with limited or no internet connectivity to join Teams meetings via a traditional telephone line.
+Understanding how to turn on PSTN Conferencing in Teams ensures that your communication strategy is inclusive and flexible, catering to the varying needs of your team members.
+In essence, by leveraging PSTN Conferencing, Microsoft Teams goes beyond being a mere digital platform to bridging the gap with traditional telephony, ensuring no team member is left behind due to technological constraints.
 For a comprehensive and seamless experience, there is no alternative.
 Learn more about Teams Tenant to Tenant Migration and how to migrate SharePoint Site to another tenant.

 Every Google account has access to Google Hangouts.
 Free Gmail and G Suite Basic customers can host calls with up to 10 people for an unlimited duration.
 However, following the recent pandemic, Google is now allowing G Suite and G Suite for Education customers to host video conferences of up to 250 participants, and live streams with up to 100,000 viewers, until September 30, 2020.